Async circuit-breaker for AWS Lambda

 Summary

-In this post, we discussed a design for a self-healing Kinesis function that can adapt its throughput based on performance.
-In doing so we’re able to carefully tune the number of concurrent requests our system makes against third-party APIs and stay within their operational limits.
-We also discussed how such design can implement the circuit breaker pattern and take the foot off the paddle entirely when the third-party API is struggling.
+In this post, we discussed a design for an async circuit breaker for Lambda functions processing Kinesis stream events.
+The async circuit breaker can adapt its throughput based on performance.
+In doing so, we can carefully tune the number of concurrent requests our system makes against third-party APIs and stay within their operational limits.
+We also discussed how such a design could implement the circuit breaker pattern and take the foot off the paddle entirely when the third-party API is struggling.